Our Focus Areas

 Improving Energy Performance in City Operations

-In addition to supporting energy efficiency throughout Oakland, the City is leading by example by reducing energy use in its own municipal operations.
+In addition to supporting energy efficiency throughout the Oakland community, the City is leading by example by reducing energy use in its own municipal operations.
 Highlights include:

 - Green Business Certification - The City has received green business certification for its Civic Center and Municipal Services Center facilities.